8,000Units Under Management

 • Property Damage

 A tenant who doesn’t take good care of the property can lead to unnecessary maintenance costs.
 Whether it’s damaged appliances or neglected cleanliness, fixing these issues could eat into your profits.
+And trust us; it’s not a matter of if, but when, those will happen with an unqualified tenant.

 • High Turnover Rates